-B.1 Digital UNIX TLZ09 Compression and Noncompression Modes
+DIGITAL UNIX TLZ09/TLZ10 Compression and Noncompression Modes

-The default mode for the TLZ09 tape drive is for compression mode.
+The default mode for the TLZ09/TLZ10 tape drives is for compression enabled.
 For software control of compression, use the following commands.
-To use the TLZ09 tape drive in compression mode, specify the device as:
+To use the drive in compression mode, specify the device as: